Combined recession-resection in the management of paralytic strabismus: simplification of the complex (a case report)

 Surgery remains the main form of treatment as non-surgical methods are not very helpful [2].
 Different surgical techniques are used for oculomotor nerve palsies, both total and partial.
 One of the most frequently used surgical procedures today is to fix the ocular muscles to the periosteal layer on both the nasal and lateral sides of the orbital bone using a Callahan suture.
 This technique does show satisfactory results [3].
 However, this technique has relatively high procedural difficulties and a high recurrence rate, ranging from 22-59% when performed on patients with exotropia [4].
 Along with this fact, there are other surgical techniques that are procedurally simpler with the same or even lower recurrence rate called the recess-resect technique which simplifies the previously complex procedure by eliminating the periosteal suture process.
 In this paper, we report a case of isolated oculomotor nerve palsy with evidence supporting the technique used to manage this patient.

 Patient Information: a 32-year-old male came to the outpatient eye clinic with a chief complaint of squint in both eyes.
-The patient´s felt his squint towards his ears.
+The patient felt his squint towards his ears.
 Any sudden vision loss or double vision was denied.
 He admitted that his squint was not deteriorating nor improving with any particular activities.
 He recalls that he has had his squint since he was a kid.
 Besides that, since he was a baby, he felt that his upper eyelid was always dropping down, and it also did not get heavier with activities.
 He never once came to an ophthalmologist before.
 We found no relevant past medical history related to his complaint.

-Clinical findings: His visual acuity was 5/60 in his RE and that it was improving up to 6/6 (with S-4.25 D) and 4/60 in his left eye and was improving to 6/6 (with S-5.75 D) with a normal intraocular pressure.
+Clinical findings: his visual acuity was 5/60 in his RE and that it was improving up to 6/6 (with S-4.25 D) and 4/60 in his left eye and was improving to 6/6 (with S-5.75 D) with a normal intraocular pressure.
 The cover test showed RE exotropia with a positive alternate cover test.
 We also found severe ptosis on both eyes with measurement no appearing lid crease which indicates a congenital underlying condition.
 The interpalpebral fissure (FIP) measurement was 7mm on both eyes, margin to reflex distance 1 (MRD 1) was 1mm on both eyes, MRD 2 was 6mm on both eyes, margin limbal distance was 7mm on both eyes, and his levator action was 6mm on both eyes (Figure 1).
 We found limitation in supraduction and adduction in ocular motility assessment (Figure 2).

 Diagnostic assessment: Hirschberg test showed 30° exotropia with 40 Prism Diopter (PD) Base In (BI).
 We also found no limitation in the forced duction test in both eyes.
 Posterior segment examination showed normal results.